syncthing/docs/users/config.rst

     The certificate and key for HTTPS GUI connections.
 These may be replaced with a custom certificate for HTTPS as desired.

+:file:`csrftokens.txt`
+    A list of recently issued CSRF tokens (for protection against browser cross site request forgery).

+The database is stored either in the same directory as the config (usually the default), but may also be located in one of the following directories (Unix-like platforms only):

+* If a database exists in the old default location, that location is still used.
+* If ``$XDG_DATA_HOME`` is set, use ``$XDG_DATA_HOME/syncthing``.
+* If ``~/.local/share/syncthing`` exists, use that location.
+* Use the old default location (same as config).

+The location of the database can be changed using the ``-data`` flag.
+The ``-home`` flag sets both config and database locations at the same time.
+The database contains the following files:

 :file:`index-{*}.db`
     A directory holding the database with metadata and hashes of the files currently on disk and available from peers.

-:file:`csrftokens.txt`
-    A list of recently issued CSRF tokens (for protection against browser cross site request forgery).

 Config File Format
 ------------------